-- Liaison: Cody Tucker, Senior Director, Federal Affairs
+- Liaison: Ali Gormley, Senior Director, Federal Affairs

 - The Communications Council exists as a forum for WSWA wholesaler member company employees and WSWA staff members to share information, ideas, and best practice policies as they relate to social responsibility programs and public relations surrounding wholesalers and the three-tier system.

 - The knowledge council will meet quarterly by video conference/phone call.

 - The expectation of members in this council is to share information on their company’s general communications and marketing initiatives and best practices so WSWA staff can a) identify ways to help member companies be more successful; and b) identify ways to promote wholesalers and the three-tier system to WSWA audiences.

 - Liaison: Michael Bilello, Senior Vice President, Communications and Marketing

 - To provide updates regarding important legislation, regulation, and litigation around the country that would impact wholesale member companies.